 FOOD (duh!) > A foodie loves food, right?!
 Think about what your favorite foodie loves to eat or cook with and make a nice gift basket or travel kit for them.
 There are sometimes little food indulgences that a person won’t buy for themselves, but love to receive.
 Two items that were fundamental to my foodie life this year were Sahale Snacks and Jacobsen Salt.

 You haven’t had real salt until you have had sea salt, really good sea salt.
 For me, that’s Jacobsen Salt which Mr. Misadventures and I discovered at a meal at Sitka & Spruce in Seattle.
-This magical crystal really came on everyone’s radar when the whole salted caramel craze came a long, but trust me, sprinkle a bit on a gorgeous piece of salmon and it will take the taste to the next universe!
+This magical crystal really came on everyone’s radar when the whole salted caramel craze came along, but trust me, sprinkle a bit of a gorgeous piece of salmon and it will take the taste to the next universe!